 The Oireachtas is the national parliament of the Republic of Ireland, consisting of the President of Ireland and the two houses, the Dáil Éireann (House of Representatives) and the Seanad Éireann (Senate).
 Publications on the site include Dáil Debates 1919 onwards, Seanad Debates 1922 onwards, selected Committee Debates 1924 onwards, Bills (as published at each stage) and Explanatory Memoranda 1997 onwards, and Acts of the Oireachtas (in both Irish and English) 1922 onwards.

 Iris Oifigiúil is the Irish State gazette, the official medium for the publication of governmental, statutory and other notices.
 These include proclamations, announcements of Statutory Instruments made, and notices of appointment of receivers to companies.
 Publication is twice weekly, with occasional supplements throughout the year, and the online archive is 2002 onwards.

-The law of both Ireland and Northern Ireland is covered by this site, which is hosted by University College Cork Law Faculty and edited by Dr Darius Whelan.
+The law of both Ireland and Northern Ireland is covered by this site, which is hosted by University College Cork School of Law and edited by Dr Darius Whelan.
 It has annotated listings of sources for case law, legislation, the Irish Constitution, government information, legal systems and courts, the legal profession, law departments and the Peace Process.
 There is an A-Z subject index linking to book lists and selected online sources on a range of topics, and links to the Faculty’s other sites which include IRLII and the Irish Law Updates blog.

 Developments in Irish law, including news of forthcoming events in both Ireland and Northern Ireland, are the subject of this blog by Darius Whelan of University College Cork Law Faculty.